 Martin moved to Taos in 1954, when the show begins.
 She moved again to New York in 1957 at the urging of Betty Parsons, the dealer, and eventually back to New Mexico.
 And every one of her breakthroughs begins with shift in medium and in place.
 The show's first painting, Midwinter, abstracts away from nature, with white on irregular fields of black and gray.
 It recalls America's first abstract painter, Arthur Dove, as well as New Mexico's most famous admirer of the desert, Georgia O'Keeffe.
 She will take many of her titles from nature, like Islands, but she will always insist that her work is abstract.

 For such a loner, Martin took well to others, at least in New York.
-She settled into Coenties Slip by today's South Street Seaport, in the same building as James Rosenquist and Ellsworth Kelly, another exponent of Minimalism and light.
+She settled into Coenties Slip by today's South Street Seaport (where James Rosenquist would later take over her studio), in the same building as Robert Indiana and Ellsworth Kelly, another exponent of Minimalism and light.
 Neighbors included Jasper Johns and Robert Rauschenberg, which may be why she briefly scavenged wood for painted sculpture.
 She met Lenore Tawney, another woman artist driven by parallel lines—in Tawney's case with thread.
 She exhibited with Parsons and, before she left town, at the Guggenheim.
 She became closer still to Mark Rothko and Ad Reinhardt.

 Her first paintings in New York introduce more regular geometry, such as stacked rectangles in shades of black, white, and gray.
 She could be regularizing Rothko and herself.
 Those later Islands reveal their colors slowly, like Reinhardt's black squares, but in white.
 She could be the anti-Reinhardt, with her slow pursuit of happiness in place of his acerbic wit.
 Later still, she even has a series of "black paintings," from 1989.
 They defy him anyway, with some of her most legible stripes.